 Most CBD products on the market are full spectrum, which contains trace amounts of THC.
 While these trace amounts are not enough to make you high, we acknowledge that even micro-doses of THC has many reported health benefits.

 That being said, CBD does not necessarily “need” THC to work effectively.
-Many people ask us, “Is broad spectrum CBD better than full spectrum CBD?”
+Many people ask us, “Is broad spectrum better than full spectrum?”
 Our answer is no, they’re just different (albeit only slightly).
 We feel both are beneficial and neither is necessarily better than the other.